missionpinball/mpf-docs/hardware/lisy/protocol.rst

  - Max 256 simple lamps (on/off only)
  - Max 256 lights (with fading and brightness)
  - Max 256 coils
- - Max 7 segment displays
+ - Max 7 alphanumeric displays (BCD, 7-segment or 14-segment displays)
  - No error correction on the wire (your serial should be reliable)

 Protocol reference (v0.08)